ckj11/TelloNav/README.md

 respectively.
 In order to run both of them, run `rosrun nav1 nav1` and `rosrun nav2 nav2` after launching the gazeboNav package.

 # Tello Model
-Make sure to put the Tello model your system gazebo model path so that that the algorithm can find it
+Make sure to put the Tello model your system gazebo model path so that the plugin can find it.
+It is located in `(name of your workspace)/src/Tellonav/models`.